Jannomag/Yaru-Colors/README.md

 ***Have fun with it!
 For any suggestions send me a message here or on Reddit /u/jannomag***

+**Wallpaper information**
+All wallpapers are made by me from scratch.
+I made a wallpaper for each color and one with Ubuntu's stock colors.
+I also added a bonus photo wallpaper, also made by me.

 **Hex-Color codes of all base colors**